zulip/zulip/templates/zerver/help/test-mobile-notifications.md

 # Test mobile notifications

-Normally, mobile notifications are only sent after you've been idle for a few minutes, which isn't ideal for testing.
+Zulip supports configuring mobile notifications to skip sending mobile push notifications when you are currently actively using one of the Zulip apps.

-You can instead have mobile notifications sent regardless of how recently you've been online.
+When testing mobile notifications, you should make sure Zulip is configured to send mobile notifications even when you're online.

 {start_tabs}